Convergence analysis of a proximal-type algorithm for DC programs with applications to variable selection: Preliminaries

 Summing up $k$ from $N$ to $j-1\geq N$, one has

 which gives

 As a conclusion, there exists $\gamma>0$ such that $t_k\leq \gamma k^{-\frac{1}{\mu-1}}$ for all $k$ sufficiently large. \end{proof}

-Before moving to the next Section, let us recall the following lemma regarding an upper bound for a smooth function with Lipschitz continuous gradient, see \cite{N, OR}. \begin{lemma} If $g:\Bbb R^n\rightarrow\Bbb R$ is a differentiable function with $L$-Lipschitz gradient, then for all $x, y\in\Bbb R^n,$ one has
+We close this section by recalling the well known descent lemma for a smooth function with Lipschitz continuous gradient, which says that it can be upper bounded by a certain quadratic function; see, \cite[Lemma 5.7]{Beck2017} for the proof (see also \cite{N,OR}). \begin{lemma} Suppose that $g: \Bbb R^n \rightarrow \Bbb R$ is a differentiable function and $\Omega$ is a nonempty convex subset of $\Bbb R^n$ such that $\nabla g$ satisfies the Lipschitz condition on $\Omega$ with constant $L$.
+Then for all $x, y \in \Omega$ we have:

 \end{lemma}